pjcon/generate-colour-palette/README.md

 colour palettes for Grafana.
 These were intended for use in the IRIS Accounting Portal.
 Currently there is a tool compile the Grafana colour mapping config from a set of fixed colours generated by some web service.
-The idea was to automate the web service with a local script, and to have that script generate more accessible colours.
+The idea was to automate the palette generator with a local script, and to have that script generate more accessible colours.